Happy St. Patrick’s Day everyone! May the luck of the Irish be with you.

 Pagoda dogwood (Cornus alternifolia)

 Also known as alternate-leaved dogwood or green osier dogwood, the pagoda is a smaller flowering native tree with gorgeous green leaves that are arranged on the tree’s horizontal, sculptural limbs.
 In addition to the striking, tiered arrangement of the green-leaved branches, creamy white flowers bloom May-June and blue-black berries fruit from July-September and feed the birds.
+Combined with regular tree service to maintain it, this would thrive in sunlight.

 These three natives would be a beautiful plant combo for your new green garden.